-Sir Ken's argument is also extremely valid.
-Students today, everywhere in the world, are losing their creative minds and abilities.
+However, Sir Ken's argument cannot be overlooked because it is true, students today, everywhere in the world, are losing their creative minds and abilities.
 But the villain is not education.
-The villain is a faulty mind that moves the hand, a mind of “teaching to the test” - standardized learning and teaching strategies.
+The villain is a faulty mind that moves the hand.
+In other words, teachers that “teaching to the test."
 Fortunately, where there is a villain, a hero will always rise, bringing truth and comfort to the afflicted.
 Heroes like Howard Gardner and Benjamin Bloom.

 In A Hero of a Thousand Faces, Joseph Campbell argues that all heroes follow the same journey.
 They leave home, fight and wrestle for wisdom and truth, then return home with the purpose of sharing what they have learned, or to remind their home of what they have forgotten.
 Howard Gardner, through his journey and research, has reminded us of the desperate need for curiosity and creativity, that no two children learn and express in the same way, and that through multiple teaching and assessment strategies, students will not only get a much deeper and satisfying education, they will personalize the information, manipulate it, and build upon it.
 They will, according to Gardner’s research, score better on tests.
-More importantly though, they will use it outside the classroom, they will manipulate and change and grow upon it in future years.
-They are more likely to become life-long learners.
+More importantly though, they will use their newly acquired outside the classroom as they will be able to manipulate and change and grow upon it in future years.

 Sir Ken Robins asked if education is killing creativity.
 I don’t think so.
 Bad education is killing creativity, but good education is growing it.
 I believe my task as an educator is of the upmost importance, because heroes save lives.
 In my classrooms, each and every day, I plan to inspire creativity, curiosity, and humility.
 These three are the healthy mind that moves the hand.